joshbegley/nyt-latest/previous.md

 `Watching Spain's quarter-final victory over Germany in the Catalan town where the Barcelona forward grew up`\
 https://nytimes.com/athletic/5620189/2024/07/07/lamine-yamal-euro-2024-spain-rocafonda-barcelona/

-**Bukayo Saka, the loneliest walk and a personal triumph to fuel England's belief**\
+**Bukayo Saka, the loneliest walk and a personal triumph to fire England's belief**\
 `The Arsenal forward is a delight, a national treasure and the embodiment of all that is good about this England team`\
 https://nytimes.com/athletic/5621214/2024/07/07/saka-england-penalty-euro2024/